kbladin/Fluid_Simulation/README.md

 ## Not Yet Implemented
 * Adaptive time steps
+* Other interpolation alternatives
 * Level set to separate fluid from air
+* Velocity extension for level set
 * 3D simulation
 * Sophisticated rendering